apHarmony/jsharmony-cms-sdk-php/README.md

 #### Returns
 `(string)` Full path to CMS content file

-`PageNotFoundException` exception is thrown if page is not found
+`CmsPageNotFoundException` exception is thrown if page is not found
 #### Example
 ```php
 $pageFile = $cmsRouter->getPageFile($targetUrl);